pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

 3) Increment reference to fdMutex.
 TODO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+src/runtime/netpoll.go:poll_runtime_pollSetDeadline(pd *pollDesc, d int64, mode int)

 4) Reads the previous value of .runtimeCtx's read/write deadline into a local variable and remembers whether a deadline was previously set.

 5) If the passed in deadline is equal to the currently set deadline this method becomes no-op and returns immediately.

-6) If the passed in deadline is positive then a small nanoseconds jitter is added to it.
+6) If the passed in delay (`d`) in nanoseconds is positive then the deadline is calculated by adding the delay to the current value of the MONOTONIC clock.

 7) Stores the new deadline in .runtimeCtx's corresponding deadline field.